 I decided to test it for myself, so I chopped some hearts of Romaine with a plastic knife and some with a metal knife.

 Interesting, don’t you think?
-The two jars that were vacuum-packed, both the one cut with a metal knife and one cut with a plastic knife, still look as fresh as the day I packed them.
+The two vacuum-packed jars, one cut with a metal knife and one cut with a plastic knife, still look as fresh as the day I packed them.
 No brown edges.
 But that jar on the left, cut with a plastic knife, but not vacuum-packed?
 Yuk!!

-Looks like I won’t be needing my plastic knife after all since a sharp metal knife cuts faster and easier.
-Indeed, vacuum-packing removes the oxygen so the edges don’t get brown no matter how you cut the lettuce.
+I won’t need my plastic knife after all since a sharp metal knife cuts faster and easier.
+Indeed, vacuum-packing removes the oxygen, so the edges don’t get brown, no matter how you cut the lettuce.

 If you have questions or suggestions, email me privately for a quick answer: Paula at saladinajar.com.
 Hope to see you again soon!

 I’m a retired home economist, wife, mother, grandmother, and creator of Saladinajar.com.
 I believe you don’t have to be a chef to find joy in creating homemade food worth sharing.
 Here you’ll find time-saving tips, troubleshooting advice, and confidence-inspiring recipes to make life in the kitchen more fun, appetizing, and satisfying.